 Some of the selected projects may receive field visits in order to ensure adequate follow-up and improvement of the overall World Heritage Volunteers initiative.
-On the occasion of the 50th anniversary of the UNESCO World Heritage Convention, selected projects might also receive the visit of photo/video specialists to document part of the activities in order to produce visual and promotional materials for the Campaign and its partners.
+They might also receive the visit of photo/video specialists to document part of the activities in order to produce visual and promotional materials for the Campaign and its partners.
 The implementing organisations concerned will be contacted directly to schedule the visits.